How to Make Bath Mat Fluffy Again?

 - A layer of detergent residue has built on the bath mat.

-- There is too much fabric softener in the bath mats, so they aren’t as fluffy.
+- The bath mats have too much fabric softener, so they aren’t as fluffy.

 - Mildew and mold can grow on the bath mat if it is not dried properly, causing it to develop spots and an unpleasant odor.